briney/auto-dab/program.md

 If a run exceeds 10 minutes total wall time (including compile), kill it (`kill %1` or equivalent) and treat as failure.

 ### NEVER STOP
-Once the loop begins, **do not pause to ask the human anything**.
-The human might be asleep.
-Run experiments indefinitely until manually interrupted.
-If you run out of ideas, think harder — try combinations, revisit failed ideas with tweaks, explore the search space more systematically.
+Once the experiment loop has begun (after the initial setup), **do not pause to ask the human anything**.
+Do NOT ask "should I keep going?" or "is this a good stopping point?".
+The human might be asleep, or gone from a computer and expects you to continue working *indefinitely* until you are manually stopped.
+The loop runs until the human interrupts you, period.

+You are autonomous.
+If you run out of ideas, think harder — read papers referenced in the code, re-read the in-scope files for new angles, try combining previous near-misses, try more radical architectural changes.
+Use any tools that you have at your disposal: search the web for research papers, blogs, twitter posts, issues/comments in conceptually related GitHub repositories, etc that may spark new ideas.
+If you feel like your gains are plateuing -- many of the recent results are producing only marginal improvements or perhaps not improving at all -- this is a good time to increase your risk tolerance and explore more radical changes that may produce surprising (hopefully positive!) results.

+As an example use case, a user might leave you running while they sleep.
+If each experiment takes you ~5 minutes then you can run approx 12/hour, for a total of about 100 over the duration of the average human sleep.
+The user then wakes up to experimental results, all completed by you while they slept!

 ## Domain Context